Events Calendar > Spring Garden Fair

 Red Bush Monkey Flower, Diplacus puniceus

 Shrub, summer semi-deciduous.
-Red or orange flowers in March through August.
+Red or orange flowers from March through August.
+Good in containers.
+Deer resistant.
+Attracts hummingbirds and bees.
 1 to 2 feet tall by 2 to 3 feet wide.
-Water once per month once established.
-Prefers draining soil.
+Low water.
+Draining soil.
 Part/full sun.
 Hardy to 15°F

 California Buckwheat, Eriogonum fasciculatum